pietro-sillano/r-place-Network-Analysis/README.md

 ## Description
-The initial idea of the project was if it's possible to group contributors in communities based on which artwork they have contributed to.
+The initial question of the project was if it's possible to group contributors in communities based on which artwork they have contributed to.
-It turns out to be not an easy task due to the huge number of users and their activity.
+It turns out to be not an easy task due to the **huge** number of users and their activity.
 To give an idea:
 - 160 million pixel modified
 - 10 million unique users
 - almost 10k different artworks